A Massive Scale Semantic Similarity Dataset of Historical English: Existing Semantic Similarity Datasets

 \section{Existing Semantic Similarity Datasets}

 There is a dense literature on semantic similarity, with datasets covering diverse types of textual similarity and varying greatly in size.
 The focus of \dataset on semantic similarity in historical texts sets it apart from other widely used datasets.
-It also dwarfs the size of most existing datasets, aggregating the collective work of 20th century newspapers editors, from towns across the U.S. Its paired headlines summarize the same text, rather than being related by other forms of similarity frequently captured by datasets, such as being in the same conversation thread or answering a corresopnding question.
+It also dwarfs the size of most existing datasets, aggregating the collective work of 20th century newspapers editors, from towns across the U.S. Its paired headlines summarize the same text, rather than being related by other forms of similarity frequently captured by datasets, such as being in the same conversation thread or answering a corresponding question.

-Amongst the most closely related semantic similarity datasets to \dataset are Microsoft COCO \cite{chen2015microsoft} and Flickr 30k \cite{young2014image}.\footnote{Dataset sizes are drawn, when applicable, from a table documenting the training of Sentence BERT \cite{reimers2019sentence}.} MS COCO used Amazon's Mechanical Turk to collect five captions for each image in the dataset, resulting in around 828,000 positive caption pairs.
-In Flickr, around 152,000 crowd-sourced captions describing around 32,000 images yield 317,695 positive semantic similarity pairs.
-Like \dataset, positive pairs in these datasets describe the same underlying content, but are describing an image rather than providing an abstractive summary of a longer text.
-The nearly 400M semantic similarity pairs in \dataset significantly exceed the size of these datasets, which are used for a much broader variety of tasks including object detection and semantic segmentation.
+One related class of semantic similarity datasets consists of duplicate questions from web platforms, \textit{e.g.}, questions tagged by users as duplicates from WikiAnswers (77.4 million positive pairs) \cite{fader2014open}, duplicate stack exchange questions (around 304,000 duplicate title pairs) \cite{stackexchange}, and duplicate quora questions (around 400,000 duplicate pairs) \cite{quora}.\footnote{Dataset sizes are drawn, when applicable, from a table documenting the training of Sentence BERT \cite{reimers2019sentence}.} Alternatively, MS COCO \cite{chen2015microsoft} used Amazon's Mechanical Turk to collect five captions for each image in the dataset, resulting in around 828,000 positive caption pairs.
+In Flickr \cite{young2014image}, 317,695 positive semantic similarity pairs describe around 32,000 underlying images.
+Like \dataset, positive pairs in these datasets refer to the same underlying content, but are describing an image rather than providing an abstractive summary of a longer text.
 In future work, \dataset could be expanded to include caption pairs describing the same underlying photo wire image, as local papers frequently wrote their own captions.
-We have developed a pipeline for detecting reproduced images \cite{arora2023linking} that would yield hundreds of millions of positive semantic similarity pairs describing images rather than texts.
-We do not deploy it for this iteration of \dataset, since the dataset already contains nearly 400M positive pairs and processing this content is costly.

-Another related class of semantic similarity datasets consists of duplicate questions from web platforms.
-These datasets include questions tagged by users as duplicates from WikiAnswers (77.4 million positive pairs) \cite{fader2014open}, duplicate stack exchange questions (around 304,000 duplicate title pairs) \cite{stackexchange}, and duplicate quora questions (around 400,000 duplicate pairs) \cite{quora}.
-These datasets are created from recent web texts, and hence cannot be used to study semantic change across long spans of time.
-They also do not contain systematic information about the geographic location of the author.